cylondata/twister2/docs/documents/concepts/task-scheduler/task-scheduler.md

 The scheduleStreamingTask and scheduleBatchTask call the generateTaskSchedulePlan with the scheduling class name as an argument which is specified in the task.yaml.
-The generateTaskSchedulePlan dynamically load the respective task schedulers (streaming/batch -> roundrobin, firstfit, or datalocalityaware) and access the initialize and schedule methods in the task schedulers to generate the task schedule plan.
+The generateTaskSchedulePlan dynamically load the respective task schedulers (roundrobin, firstfit, or datalocalityaware) and access the initialize and schedule methods in the task schedulers to generate the task schedule plan.

 ## Proto file